/

 An update at the end of each sprint is an excellent way to round things out and can include links to designs and/or a staging site so people can see the progress for themselves.
 If we’re not working in sprints, we typically still work in bursts so I would send an update after each burst.

 If you have a full project communication plan, you can define when status reports should be expected.
+For example, you might decide to share weekly project status reports with your clients.

 6 tips for reporting on project status